The joke spawned multiple copycats including "Trainy McTrainface" and "Horsey McHorseface"

 A British zoo pre-empted a similar internet takeover of the naming of its newest penguin chick and banned “Penguin McPenguinface” as an option.

 Cruise company Royal Caribbean even invited Hand to name one of their vessels.

 The NERC, for its part, appears to have taken the publicity all in good fun.

-There’s no guarantee that the NERC will follow through on the public’s choice of name but in any case, the state of the art vessel is due to set sail for Antarctica in 2019.
+There’s no guarantee that they will follow through on the public’s choice but whatever its name, the vessel will be setting sail for Antarctica in 2019.